×

 The neck supports the head, associated muscles, ligaments, and bones.
-These structures of the neck often cause pain due to twisting and damage.
+Twisting and damage to these hardworking structures of the neck can often lead to pain in patients of all ages.

 Patients with cervical radiculopathy generally experience neck and arm pain.
-It is characterized by nerve compression in the neck, leading to pain that spreads through the arms.
+This specific condition is characterized by nerve compression in the neck, leading to pain that spreads through the arms.
 Pain in these areas can be seriously debilitating and negatively impact physical and mental health, rendering it crucial to seek timely treatment to prevent further damage.

 What Causes Neck and Arm Pain?